About this book

 Jean E. Pendziwol

-Nathalie Dion is a freelance illustrator based in Montreal.
-She studied Design Arts at Concordia University.
-Her other books include The Biggest Puddle in the World by Mark Lee, What’s in Your Purse by Abigail Samoun and the Urban Babies Wear Black series by Michelle Sinclair Colman.
+Nathalie Dion is an illustrator living in Montreal who studied Design Arts at Concordia University.
+Her other children’s books include I Found Hope in a Cherry Tree by Jean E. Pendziwol, The Biggest Puddle in the World by Mark Lee and What’s in Your Purse? by Abigail Samoun.
+Nathalie has received a number of awards for her illustration and has exhibited her work in Montreal galleries.

 Awards and Praise